D0nw0r/Blog/content/posts/first_post.md

 ![alt text](/images/beacon.png)

-The image above is from the article mentioned beforehand, and the idea is that by patching the DLL's initial bytes with assembly instructions that find the ``ReflectiveLoader`` function address and execute it, we no longer need a blob that loads the DLL into memory, making this a sort of **hybrid** between classic RDLL and the sRDI version.
+The image above is from the article mentioned beforehand, and the idea is that by patching the DLL's initial bytes with assembly instructions that find the ``ReflectiveLoader`` function address and execute it, **we no longer need a blob that loads the DLL into memory, making this a sort of hybrid between classic RDLL and the sRDI version**.

 One caveat though, is that in Beacon's case, DLLMain is still called after the ReflectiveLoader function executes.
 In my case, this is not needed as the function itself will call DllMain.